The Movenpick Boracay Spa and Resort has been recently renovated and loads of features that make it our favorite Boracay hotel.

-Why Vacation on the Island of Boracay, Philippines?
+Why Take A Family Vacation In Boracay, Philippines?

 Boracay is an island in the Visayas region of the Philippines.
 The island’s beauty has made it very popular for both visitors and locals alike.
 Its popularity has led to its largest beach, White Beach, to be voted as one of the world’s best beaches by TripAdvisor.
 So, when we wanted to experience a beach holiday in the Philippines, it only made sense to catch a flight from Manila to Boracay.